Creating a Level Selector

 This guide will show you how to manipulate the KronosHostParams at runtime to allow players to select which map they want to play on.

-The guide will build on top of the section directly, so it is assumed that you already have a basic understanding about how matchmaking works, and you already have a widget setup where you can start matchmaking from.
+The guide will build on top of the Getting Started section directly, so it is assumed that you already have a basic understanding about how matchmaking works, and you already have a widget setup where you can start matchmaking from.

 Setting Up The Level Selector Widget